-The average inflated defence legal costs across all large claims to date has been \$184,000 although this has generally been trending downwards over time.
+The average inflated defence legal costs across all large claims to date has been \$200,000 although this has generally been trending downwards over time, although this has reversed in the last two years.

-We have allowed for defence legal costs of \$105,000 per large claim having regard to more recent experience.
+Noting the very small number of claims in any year, and that legal costs will depend on the complexity of matters in relation to these claims, we have allowed for defence legal costs of \$105,000 per large claim having regard to more recent experience.